openshift/ci-docs/content/en/docs/architecture/jira.md

 the bug.
 The QE engineer can add the `qe-approved` label on the pull request to indicate that the fix has been verified before the PR even merges.
 In this case, when the nightly release containing the fix is accepted, the Jira bug will automatically transition from the `ON_QA` state to the `VERIFIED` state.

+### Premerge Bugs

+New features may also be tracked by QE via an `OCPBUGS` issue.
+In these situations, the PR is created before the bug, so the PR will not contain a prefix when it is first created.
+Once QE creates a bug, they will need to retitle the PR using the `retitle` GitHub comment command.
+For instance, if a bug is called `OCPBUGS-123` and the PR's current title is `Bug Fix`, QE can update the title by commenting `/retitle OCPBUGS-123: Bug Fix` on the command.
+For PRs that have other bugs already linked, the bugs are listed as comma-separated values.
+For instance, if the title is `PROJECT-123: Bug Fix`, QE can commment `/retitle PROJECT-123,OCPBUGS-123: Bug Fix`.

+Premerge bugs have different requirements and a different lifecycle than normal `OCPBUGS` issues, so they are treated as jira references rather than full bugs.
+This means that the usual validations for `Target Version` and dependent bugs are not run.
+For a bug to be considered a premerge bug, it must have `premerge` as a value in both its `Affects Version(s)` and `Fix Version(s)` and the PR must be labelled as `qe-approved`.
+In these cases, the bugs will be immediately updated to `POST` upon being linked to the PR and will then be updated to `VERIFIED` once the PR is merged (this is configurable via the configuration file in the openshift/release repo and may change in the future if QE decides to use a different workflow).

+## Automatic Fix Version(s)

+Another Jira automation that is part of the `release-controller` is the automatic setting of the `Fix Version(s)` field.
+When a Jira issue lands in an `Accepted` nightly release, the automation will set the appropriate value for `Fix Version(s)` to the issue and its parent Epic.
+It will also set the `Fix Version(s)` value to the parent Feature if every Epic that is linked to the feature has had its `Fix Version(s)` field set.
+The value that is set will match the `Major.Minor` version of the nightly that the issue is included in and the micro value will be `.0` if the release has not become GA and `.z` if the release has become GA.

 ## Configuration